xz0127/tp/docs/UserGuide.md

 **Q**: My data was accidentally deleted and I can't undo it.
 How do I restore my data?<br>
 **A**: Look for a backup file in the data folder of your Nuudle's home folder.
 Open the backup file and copy the 2 backup data files inside.
-Navigate to your main data folder in your Nuudle's home folder.
-Overwrite the current data files with the backup data files by pasting the previously copied files.
+Override the current data files in the data folder by pasting the previously copied files.<br>
 The previous session's data will then be restored when you start up Nuudle again.